dotnet/docs/docs/core/diagnostics/diagnosticsource-diagnosticlistener.md

 the information will be logged to the console.

 Subscriptions are independent of one another.
-As a result, other code can do exactly the same thing as the code example, and generate two 'pipes' of the logging information.
+As a result, other code can do exactly the same thing as the code example and generate two 'pipes' of the logging information.

 #### Decode Payloads